Order of Selection Information

 Please review the information below to learn more about Order of Selection and how it may affect Washingtonians with disabilities who seek Division of Vocational Rehabilitation services to obtain, maintain, or advance in employment.

-What is an Order of Selection?
+What is Order of Selection?

 What are the priority of service categories?
-Which are open or closed?

 Priority of Service Category